oasysgames/oasys-docs/docs/techdocs/3-validator/6-hub-layer-client-join/1-1-hub-layer-client-join.md

 Using CLI Tool, You must register your Address to Staking Contract.

 `PRIVATE_KEY` is for Enviornment Settings, Please Use Password of Owner's Account.

+If you have used express setup, you can skip 3.1.

 ### 3.1. `--operator` Account Setting